iostopan/k3s-cluster/Readme.md

 ```bash
 wget  http://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img
 ```
-3. Create a new VM that will serve as a template:
+3. Created a new VM that will serve as a template:

 ```bash
 qm create 9000